metaborg/spg/README.md

 2. Click _Spoofax (meta)_ > _SPG_ > _Generate sentences_.
 3. Choose a maximum term size and maximum number of terms.
 4. The generated sentences appear in the _Console_.

+Warning: If you rebuild this project, uninstall the Eclipse plugin, and reinstall the Eclipse plugin, then Eclipse still uses the old (now uninstalled) version.
+The only solution I have found is to download a fresh Spoofax Eclipse from [spoofax.org](https://spoofax.org).

 ### Using org.metaborg.spg.sentence.evaluation